 My Approach to Counselling and Psychotherapy

 I am frequently asked: what is my therapeutic approach or particular preferred modality?
 For example, some people describe themselves as ‘Humanistic psychotherapists or as ‘Psychodynamic’ counsellors.
 It is not an easy question to answer, because most psychotherapists with a level of experience, will have studied more than one particular approach to understanding the way a person thinks, feels and behaves.
-I believe that people are unique and diverse and cannot be categorised into one particular psychological theory or orientation, so I like to offer whatever theory, modality or technique a client may need at any particular time.
+I believe that people are wonderfully complex, unique and diverse and cannot be categorised into one particular psychological theory or orientation, so I like to offer whatever skill, theory or technique a client may need at any particular moment that enables them to move forward and experience more harmony with their internal and external world.
 The label that I prefer to use to describe my approach is ‘integrative’, I think that this term comes closest to describing the broad range of approaches that I have studied and that inform my therapeutic practice.

 I am a member of the British Association for Counsellors and Psychotherapists (BACP), Membership no. 00924687, which is a recognised professional body whose ethical framework puts your care and welfare in the forefront of everything that I do.

 I regularly see a supervisor and work within strict supervision guidelines, the supervisor is another experienced counsellor, who offers me a clinical, ethical and professional perspective on my work so that I can continuously develop and be of the best possible service to my clients.

 I am continuously reading and studying up to date research and material (CPD) that enhances my development, experience, ability, effectiveness and professionalism as a therapist in order to give you the best possible counselling experience.

 I am fully covered by professional indemnity insurance.